-Work Machine Attorneys
+Work Machine Injury Attorneys in St. Louis

 Although many work machines are safe and have been used within industry for years or even decades, some work machines pose a serious danger to employees and can cause workers to sustain severe injuries even when the worker is using the machine as instructed.
 When a person is injured by a work machine, he will not be able to sue his employer – worker’s compensation laws and claims prevent this type of lawsuit.